-This DIY terrarium is a great easy indoor project.
+Learn how to make a terrarium with just a few easy steps.
 Perfect for plant lovers and beginner gardeners as they will last for a long time.

 Here's the best part.
 They are really easy to make and they last a long time with little or hardly any effort.

 Did you ever hear of a Wardian Case?
 They are precursors to terrariums named after the inventor, Dr. Nathaniel Ward a 19-century physician and plant lover.
-Today they are more like mini-greenhouses and make a beautiful addition to your home decor.
+Today they are more like mini-greenhouses with their own ecosystem and make a beautiful addition to your home decor.
+They also make a great gift.

 What goes in a terrarium?